 Piekarski reminds watch face makers that time is ticking to migrate their faces to the official Watch Face API.
+Google says watch faces not using the official API will have support dropped after January 31, 2015.
 Read More

 I’ve been using Android 2.2 (codenamed ‘Froyo’) on my Nexus One for a while now, and it’s packed with lots of additions and tweaks that make it the best version of Android to date.
 Although we’ve since been informed that the leaked version of Froyo is in fact a release candidate, and not a final release version, I’ve found it to be perfectly stable, and haven’t had any issues with it after constant use for the past two weeks.
 Read More

 In this tutorial, I will guide you through the easiest and most reliable way to fully and 100% back up and restore your Android phone.